IvanPizhenko/opendocs/vides.md

 # Xubuntu Installation
 I recommend to use Xbuntu.
-This is one of officially suppoted Ubuntu distributions, that use XFCE graphical desktop.
-This desktop system is more ligheight than GNOME and Unity, that comes with normal Ubuntum therefore it will take less resources and provide you more room to work on your VM.
+This is one of officially supported Ubuntu distributions, that uses XFCE graphical desktop system.
+This desktop system is more lightweight than Unity that comes with normal Ubuntu 16.04, therefore it will take less resources and provide you more room to work on your VM.

-Use my general online instructon [here](https://github.com/ivanp2015/opendocs/blob/master/Ubuntu_VM_Installation.md) But STOP at the step saying: "Install WINS support".
+Use my general online instructons for installing Xubuntu [here](https://github.com/ivanp2015/opendocs/blob/master/Ubuntu_VM_Installation.md).
+But **STOP** at the step saying: "Install WINS support".
 I.e. do all steps before it, but do not continue.

 # Install Some Useful Software